 If a student has a valid reason for being unable to attend an exam, the instructor must be advised via email before the exam is administered.
 Failure to notify the instructor of an absence and/or lack of a valid reason will result in a grade of 0 with no option to write a deferred exam or make up assignment.
 Permission to grant a deferred exam is at the discretion of the instructor and is contingent on a valid reason.
 Multiple requests for deferred exams or assignments are not typically granted irrespective of reason(s).
-Deferred exams are written in the testing center A205.
-Once permission from the instructor has been granted, contact Natasha Hipkiss at <a href="https://www.nipkisson.org/nipk
+Deferred exams (except final exams) are written in the testing center A205.
+Once permission from the instructor has been granted, contact Natasha Hipkiss at NHipkiss@gprc.ab.ca or 780 539 2954 to schedule the exam and then advise the instructor via email of the day and time well ahead of time.